Protective Services for children provides assistance to families to ensure the safety and well-being of children.

-A. According to fire code law, a child under the age of eight must be in the care of a person who is at least 13 years old.
+According to fire code law, a child under the age of eight must be in the care of a person who is at least 13 years old.
 Generally, it is left up to the parent's judgment to decide whether a child who is eight or older is mature enough to be home alone.
 Anytime you leave your child alone, be sure the child knows what to do in the event of an emergency.

-A. Call the Baltimore County Police at 911.
+If you are concerned about the safety of unsupervised children in your neighborhood, call the Baltimore County Police at 911.
 They will make an immediate assessment of the child's safety and if necessary, the police will contact Child Protective Services at the Department of Social Services.